 Traditional Music Publishing Pros and Cons

-There’s another important risk to consider: While the idea of signing with a well-known publisher and collecting an advance to help with the rent or new equipment while you build your career seems tempting, an advance is not free money, nor is it a salary.
+There’s another important risk to consider: While the prospect of signing with a well-known publisher and collecting an advance before you build your career seems tempting, an advance is not free money, nor is it a salary.
 It’s a loan.
-You won’t receive any royalties from your song until the advance is fully recouped.
+You won’t receive any future royalties from your songs until the advance is fully recouped.

 The Administration Difference: You Make The Decisions

-Instead of taking a lifetime interest in your copyright, publishing administrators charge a percentage of the total royalties they collect on your behalf -- depending on the administrator, usually about 15 percent.
-A publishing administrator will register your songs with essential entities such as Performing Rights Organizations (PROs), Mechanical Rights Organizations (MROs), Collective Management Organizations (CMOs), as well as other pay sources around the world.
+Instead of taking a lifetime interest in your copyright, publishing administrators charge a percentage of the total royalties they collect on your behalf - usually 15-25%.
+A publishing administrator will register your songs with essential entities such as Performing Rights Organizations (PROs), Mechanical Rights Organizations (MROs), and Collective Management Organizations (CMOs), as well as other pay sources around the world.
 They’ll also collect royalties from international, mechanical, and sync licenses that are often difficult to track.

 Publishing Administrators Offer More Frequent Payments and Flexible Terms